Mary Vivian Hughes

 Mary Vivian Hughes (2 October 1866 – May 1956), usually known as Molly Hughes and published under M. V. Hughes, was a British educator and author.

 Life

-The daughter of a London stockbroker, she was born Mary Thomas and passed most of her childhood in Canonbury, under the watchful eyes of four older brothers.
-Her father, a modestly successful stockbroker, was discovered dead on a train line in 1879.
+Born Mary Thomas, she passed most of her childhood in Canonbury, at 1 Canonbury Park North (no longer standing), under the watchful eyes of four older brothers.
+Her father, a modestly successful London stockbroker, was found dead on a train line in November 1879.
 His death remains a mystery.

 She attended the North London Collegiate School and the Cambridge Training College for Women, and was later awarded her BA in London.

 As head of the training department at Bedford College from 1892 until 1897, she played an important role in expanding and rationalising the teacher-training curriculum.

 Molly Thomas married a barrister, Arthur Hughes (1857–1918), from Garneddwen, in 1897, after an engagement of nearly ten years.
 They had one daughter, Mary Yetta Bronwen, born in the spring of 1898 who died soon after her first birthday in 1899, and then three sons :